Anil-Gaihre/rectangle_to_square_matrix_market/README.md

 The code uses Eigen library.
 It is generally avaialable as a modules in Supercomputers.
 For Local servers installation of the library may be needed.

 Note: The code is a First version.
 May have issues.
 Suggestions or issue reports are appreciated.

+Compile and run:
+./compile.sh

+(The input file is modified inside the .cpp file for now)